-The New York Times bestseller from actress and math genius Danica McKellar that teaches seventh to ninth grade girls how to conquer pre-algebra!
+The New York Times bestselling math workbook from actress and math genius Danica McKellar that teaches seventh to ninth grade girls how to conquer pre-algebra!

 Stepping up not only the math but the sass and style, McKellar helps math-phobic teenagers moving up into high school chill out and finally “get” negative numbers, variables, absolute values, exponents, and more.
 As she did so effectively in Math Doesn’t Suck, McKellar uses personality quizzes, reader polls, real-life testimonials, and stories from her own life—in addition to clear instruction, helpful tips, and practice problems—revealing why pre-algebra is easier, more relevant, and more glamorous than girls think.

-Best known for her roles on The Wonder Years and The West Wing, Danica McKellar is also an internationally recognized mathematician and advocate for math education.
-A summa cum laude graduate of UCLA with a degree in Mathematics, Danica has… More about Danica McKellar
+New York Times bestselling author Danca McKellar has helped over one million kids finally “get” math!
+Best known for her roles on The Wonder Years and The West Wing, Danica is also an internationally recognized mathematician and advocate for math… More about Danica McKellar

 “McKellar…may well have done more to encourage girls to stick with math than any government task force…the wildly enthusiastic response [her books] have received speaks to the effect that can be achieved by reworking the contents of standard math and science problems and countering the perception that boys won’t like girls who are smart.”—Eileen Pollack, The New York Times